shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/01_ai_frameworks_intro.md

 Very loosely, what I mean by a framework is a "combo" of these design patterns plus relevant tooling.
 It can be something like
 - A Python backend service
-- Enforces type annotations (Python generally allows, but doesn't require, type annotations.
+- Enforces type annotations (Python generally allows, but doesn't require, static types.
 So a framework could require it).
 - Using a spceific backend library (e.g. Python's FastAPI)
 - Has pre-defined layers of abstraction.
 E.g. "there is a DAL (data access layer), and all its APIs only receive and